MrZackrox/IXD302/README.md

 - [ ] First Draft;

   Mark up Finding an Extinct New Zealand Bird in Mark Down.

+  I didn't does this in the first place but have now went back and down it.
+As mark down is easier and quicker for you to just get work down in some sort of structre.

 ------------------------------------------------------